 All heat presses are not created equal.
 Consistent heat, accurate temperature, and appropriate pressure is always needed in order to get a great sublimated image.

 I’m sure you’ve heard of the saying: “You get what you pay for”.
 This is especially true for heat presses.
 The cheaper ones may get you though in the beginning but it may also give you lots of problems right at the start.
 You want one that comes with technical support and warranty.
+Check out the recommended heat presses for sublimation that won’t break the bank.

 So next time you enlarge an image and end up with a blurry, pixelated image, then you’ll know exactly why and how to fix the problem!